gitcoinco/web/docs/CONTRIBUTING.md

 4. each of the models `help_text`s are internationalized
 5. as are all the emails in `marketing/mails.py`

+Take a look at /ui (ui_inventory.html), for a quick reference of user interface components.
+If you are contributing user-facing assets, interface components or other relevant visuals, then please add them to our UI Inventory page.

 ### Step 1: Fork

 Fork the project [on GitHub](https://github.com/gitcoinco/web) and clone your